 - Eastgate P&R: 4th floor of the garage, near the pedestrian bridge

-- Issaquah Highlands P&R: 1st floor of the garage, west side (closest to 9th Ave NE)
+- Issaquah Highlands P&R: First floor of the garage, west side (closest to 9th Ave NE)

-- Northgate TC: In the East lot, the row closest to the boarding area
+- Northgate Transit Center: In the East lot, the row closest to the boarding area

-- Redmond TC: 1st floor of the garage, to the left of the entrance
+- Redmond Transit Center: First floor of the garage, to the left of the entrance

-- South Kirkland P&R: 1st floor of the garage, middle row
+- South Kirkland P&R: First floor of the garage, middle row

-- South Renton P&R: In the parking spots immediately behind the boarding islands
+- South Renton P&R: Parking spots immediately behind the boarding islands

 If enforcement staff find a violation of the carpool permit parking rules and regulations they will issue a warning.
 Warnings do not have a monetary fine that needs to be paid.
 If the same vehicle receives two warnings for the same violation, the third will result in a tow.
 There is an appeals process if you feel you have received an unwarranted warning notice or tow.
 For more information or to make an appeal, please contact Republic Parking at:

 The program provides two months each calendar year in which a permit group may go below the required ridership due to a vacation.